 Finance course content was developed to suit the needs of those working full time as well as full-time students who want to complete the program at an accelerated pace, in order to break into this industry.

 The full-time worker

 This study path is suited for professionals with several years’ experience who are interested in moving into management positions, either in the finance industry or in the finance offices of their companies.
 It also is well suited to professionals working in banking, economics, technology, computer science, engineering and related fields who seek the finance and technology training needed to enter this lucrative market.
-Students on this path enjoy the advantage of the university's Hoboken campus, located a short train ride from Wall Street.

 The full-time student